-I work at Erasmus University, where I am an Associate Professor of Marketing in the Rotterdam School of Management.
+I am an Associate Professor of Marketing in the Rotterdam School of Management at Erasmus University.
 I earned my PhD from Duke University.
-My research has been published in Marketing Science and Management Science, and I am a recepient of the INFORMS Society for Marketing Science Dissertation Award.
+My research has been published in Marketing Science, Management Science, and Journal of Marketing Research.
+I am a past recepient of the INFORMS Society for Marketing Science Dissertation Award.

-My research considers questions in the areas of entertainment and information goods, digital advertising, and other online phenomena.
+My research considers questions in the areas of entertainment and information goods, digital advertising, fake news, and other online phenomena.
 I also study how behavioral scientists conduct experiments.
 I am especially interested in settings where information, learning, and other types of adaptation affect choice.
 I use methods from Bayesian econometrics, structural causal models, and multivariate statistics.
-My current analytical toolkit includes R, Stan, SQL, Python, and C++.
+My current analytical toolkit includes R, Stan, and Python.

 PhD in Business Administration (Marketing), 2012